dmaulikr/Simply-Zen/README.md

 ## TODO

-* Finish Settings Screen
-* Record guided meditations
 * Implement 3D-Touch
-* Add photos for quote of the day
+* Add my own photos for quote of the day
 * Add user history / history details screens
-* Create first time tutorial splash screen (started)
 * Finish this and then start on Apple TV Version
 * Probably some stuff I haven't thought of yet